 5. Applications should be sent to the address provided on the Board’s website.

 6. The fee for examination, as set by the Board shall accompany the application.
-The fee shall be sent in form of cashier’s check, personal check or money order.
+The fee shall be sent in the form of a cashier’s check, personal check or money order.

-7. The applicant will furnish with the application transcripts under seal of the college or colleges of podiatric medicine attended.
+7. The applicant will furnish the application transcripts under the seal of the college or colleges of podiatric medicine attended.

 9. All applications must be completed and submitted to the Board at least sixty (60) days prior to the state Board examination, unless otherwise provided by law.